PaulineBlr/RepData_PeerAssessment1/PA1_template.md

 ## What is the mean total number of steps taken per day?

 Missing value will be ignored when calculating the total number of steps taken per day.
+Note that the library *dplyr* will be used in the rest of this document.

 ```r